DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Parameters.md

 1. Double-click on the new parameter and rename it.

-2. In the Disciplice column, open the list and assign the new paramater to specific Disciplice.
+2. In the Disciplice column, open the list and assign the new paramater to a specific Disciplice.

-3. In the Type of Parameter column, choose the ideal type to it.
+3. In the Type of Parameter column, choose the ideal type for it.

-4. Select the group to assign the parameter in the Group Under column.
+4. Select the group to assign the parameter to, in the Group Under column.

-5. Choose bettwen Instance or Type parameter on the last default column.
+5. Choose bettween Instance or Type parameter in the last default column.

 ![ParaManager edit new parameter](../../assets\images\PM-Pm-EditParameter.gif)